Akuli/jou/doc/ub.md

 Undefined behavior (UB) basically means that your code does something dumb.
 For example, these things are UB:
-- Accessing the value of a `NULL` pointer.
+- Reading the value of a `NULL` pointer.
 - Setting the value of a `NULL` pointer.
-- Reading the 11th member from an array of length 10.
+- Reading or setting the 11th member from an array of length 10.
+- Reading or setting the value of a pointer into a local variable that no longer exists.
+    Local variables no longer exists after a function `return`s or completes by running to the end without a `return`.
 - Using the value of a variable before it has been set.
     For example, `x: int` followed by `printf("%d\n", x)` without doing something like `x = 0` before printing.